Singular sets and parameters of generalized triangle orbifolds: Relation to the two-generator Kleinian groups

-The set of two-generator Kleinian groups is usually parameterized by three complex numbers \cite{GM}: A common computation with traces shows that this parameters are connected with our parameterization for the corresponding generalized triangle group by the following formulas:
+A standard computation with traces shows that this parameters are related to our parameterization for the corresponding generalized triangle group by the following formulas:

-Since we have described all the singular sets of the generalized triangle orbifolds we can at least theoretically present an algorithm, which using equations from the previous section enumerates all the parameters corresponding to the generalized triangle groups and discrete two-generator subgroups of $\PSL(2,\C)$.
+Since we have described the singular sets of the generalized triangle orbifolds, we can at least in theory present an algorithm which using equations from the previous section enumerates the parameters corresponding to the generalized triangle groups and discrete two-generator subgroups of $\PSL(2,\C)$.
 The main practical difficulty is that the complexity of the equations grows as the singular structures become more complicated.
-The other point is that we have to cast away the redundant solutions of the equations somehow.
-In the next section we will show how this can be done for the examples considered, however we do not know any general method to carry on this procedure.
+The other difficulty is that we have to cast away the redundant solutions of the equations which correspond to non-discrete subgroups of $\PSL(2,\C)$.
+In the next section we shall see how this can be done for the examples considered there.
+In general, if an orbifold is arithmetic the equations always have only one complex solution (up to a conjugation) and it defines the parameters, but in the non-arithmetic case there is no any general method to choose the right complex place.

-Let us also note that the suggested algorithm shows only that our set of parameters is semi-recursive: we can enumerate all the parameters of discrete generalized triangle groups, but there is no way to decide in a finite number of steps does a given triple of complex numbers define a discrete subgroup of $\PSL(2,\C)$ or not.
+Let us also note that the suggested algorithm shows only that our set of parameters is \emph{semi-recursive}: we can enumerate the parameters of the discrete generalized triangle groups with Property~RE, but there is no known procedure to decide in a finite number of steps whether or not a given triple of complex numbers defines such a group.